trianglefraternitymtu/trianglefraternitymtu.github.io/_posts/YYYY-MM-DD-example.md

 cover-images: # List of URLs to images that should be posted at the top of the page, in a slideshow style of element.
 Content can be local or remote.
   - http://placehold.it/750x300
   - http://placehold.it/750x300
+tags: # List of tags that match the titles of tags defined in the _tags directory
+  - Example Tag 1
+  - Example Tag 2
 ---

 <!-- excerpt -->